MPOX STUDIES

 UNITY trial

-The protocols of all three trials are based on the WHO CORE protocol, designed for a global trial assessing drug safety and efficacy in treating human mpox (Cavaleri et al. 2022).
+The protocols of all three trials are based on the WHO CORE protocol, designed for a global trial assessing drug safety and efficacy in treating human mpox.
 The WHO recommends using antivirals in mpox treatment through collaborative research and standardized RCT protocols.
 These protocols, incorporating uniform data collection tools, aim to quickly generate evidence on treatment efficacy and safety.

 EPOXI trial